 1. Acault (Myanmar)

-AFAB stand for ‘asigned female at birth’.
-It is a gender identity often asigned to people if there is for any reason a need to know a person’s birth gender, especially if that person no longer associates with that gender.
+AFAB stand for ‘assigned female at birth’.
+It is a gender identity often assigned to people if there is for any reason a need to know a person’s birth gender, especially if that person no longer associates with that gender.
 It acknowledges that birth genders are assigned through cultural inscription.